NaturalIntelligence/imglab/README.md

 # [imglab](http://imglab.ml/)

-Web based tool to label images for object.
-So that they can be used to train dlib or other object detectors.
+A web based tool to label images for objects that can be used to train dlib or other object detectors.

-Or check [downloads](downloads) folder to download OS specific executable to run it offline.
+To run it offline, check [downloads](downloads) folder to download the OS specific executable.

 [![first-timers-only](http://img.shields.io/badge/first--timers--only-friendly-blue.svg?style=flat-square)](http://www.firsttimersonly.com/)
 [![Bountysource](https://img.shields.io/bountysource/team/imglab/activity.svg)](https://salt.bountysource.com/teams/imglab)